 In addition to their Major Course, all ASP students take Writing Workshop.
 This course focuses on student writing, helping individuals develop confidence in their own writing process and voice.

 Writing Workshop meets three times a week, with writing due at each session.
 Students will experiment with various prewriting techniques to discover subjects and then will draft a number of pieces.
 Later, they will select several pieces to be rewritten and edited for a personal portfolio.
-At the end of the course, students will produce a class magazine.
 In-class exercises will encourage students to play with word choice, sentence structure, sound and imagery.
 Students will be expected to participate in class discussions, individual conferences and peer workshops.
 Writing Workshop is required and separate from the Major Course; when registering, students are assigned to a section of Writing Workshop and do not list it as one of their choices.